American held in Venezuelan prison pleads for help on Facebook

 "The welfare and safety of U.S. citizens abroad is one of the highest priorities of the Department of State.
 We renew our call for Venezuela to grant Joshua Holt's immediate release on humanitarian grounds," the official said.

-Holt was arrested in 2016 after local police alleged he was stockpiling weapons in his wife's family's apartment, which is in a public housing complex in Venezuela's capital city of Caracas.
+Holt was arrested in 2016 after police alleged he was stockpiling weapons in his wife's family's apartment, which is in a public housing complex in Venezuela's capital, Caracas.

 The State Department has called the weapons charges "questionable."

-The prison riot comes days before Venezuela's presidential election, which is expected to be handed to current President Nicolás Maduro, despite his low approval ratings.
+The prison riot comes days before Venezuela's presidential election, which the incumbent, Nicolás Maduro, is expected to win, despite his low approval ratings.

-The U.S. considers Sunday's election to be a sham and the Trump administration has warned that it could slap crippling oil sanctions on Venezuela if Maduro proceeds with the election.
+The U.S. considers the election Sunday to be a sham, and the Trump administration has warned that it could slap crippling oil sanctions on Venezuela if Maduro proceeds with the election.

 In March, a Venezuelan state governor made a rare visit to Washington to discuss Holt's fate.
 Given the timing, amid the threat of new sanctions from the U.S., some American politicians wondered if the Venezuelan government was trying to use Holt's detention as a bargaining chip.